WilsonMcC/Final-Project-Encrypter/README.md

 1. Download the encrypter.py file (since tkinter is build into python you won't need to npm install)

-2. Run the encrypter.py file
+2. Run the encrypter.py file in python

 3. You will now see a tkinter GUI pop up with two buttons on each side, encrypt file and decrypt file